 - Mahboub Maalim, Executive-Secretary, Intergovernmental Authority on Development

-All participants of the RPCA restricted meeting are cordially invited to take part in the high-level event which will bring together some 400 participants from various groups of stakeholders:
+All participants of the RPCA restricted meeting were cordially invited to take part in the high-level event which brought together some 400 participants from various groups of stakeholders:

 - The members of the Global Network against Food Crises